coreinfrastructure/best-practices-badge/background.md

 We will next implement an override system so that users can report on other projects as well.
-We add a simple table of users and what project URLs they can *also* control (with "*" meaning "any project").
+We will add a simple table of users and the URLs of the projects whose data they can *also* edit (with "*" meaning "any project").
-A user who can control any user would presumably also be able to modify entries of this override table (e.g., to add other users).
+A user who can edit information for any project would presumably also be able to modify entries of this override table (e.g., to add other users or project values).
 This will enable the Linux Foundation to easily override data if there is a problem.
 At the beginnning the users would still be GitHub users, but the project URL